A positive Caesarean birth: Vera and William’s birth story

 How were the early days with your baby?

-I was pleasantly surprised to be discharged the following day and be home.
+I was pleasantly surprised that we were discharged the following day and could go home.
 It was challenging looking after the baby after a C-section.
 However, it was Christmas time and we had plenty of time together.
-The best advice from the course was to limit the number of visitors if that felt right and just focus on our new bubble, enjoying every moment.
+The best advice from the course was to limit the number of visitors and just focus on our new bubble, enjoying every moment.

 What has been your top triumph?

-Giving each other time and space to recharge to we can spent quality time with Zoya and give her all the love we have.
+Giving each other time and space to recharge so we can spent quality time with Zoya and give her all the love we have.

 What has been your top challenge?

-Compared to other babies, I think we’ve had it pretty good so far.
-I feel rather sleep deprived because I can’t sleep when the baby is asleep during the day but coping okay.
+I think we’ve had it pretty good so far.
+I do feel rather sleep deprived but I am coping okay.

 What has been your proudest moment?

-The sleeping routing I’ve established with Zoya during the day.
-It usually takes about 10 mins to put her to sleep.
-Even my mother in law was amazed.
+The sleep routine I have established with Zoya during the day – it usually takes about 10 minutes to put her to sleep.
+Even my mother in law was amazed!

 I didn’t expect to feel so much love towards this little baby.
 I was blessed to feel it straight away.